-Our work in Central African Republic (CAR) aims to establish successful models of community-based forest management, focusing in particular on the rights of marginalised groups such as indigenous people.
+Our work in the Central African Republic (CAR) aims to establish successful models of community-based forest management, focusing in particular on the rights and needs of marginalised groups such as women and indigenous people.

-The project’s overall aim is to contribute, through the development from equitable and sustainable community forestry, to improved governance and livelihoods for forest communities in CAR.
+The project’s overall aim is to alleviate poverty and contribute, through the development of equitable and sustainable community forestry, to improved governance and livelihoods for forest communities in CAR.

-Central African Republic (CAR) has roughly 22 million hectares of total forest cover, including about five million hectares of tropical forest in the south of the country.
-In CAR’s Southwest massif, all the rainforest is currently allocated to industrial logging concessions, and strictly protected areas, with some overlap between these different uses.
+The Central African Republic (CAR) has about five million hectares of tropical forest in the south-west of the country, where virtually all the rainforest is allocated to industrial logging concessions and strictly protected areas, with some overlap between these different uses.
 Meanwhile, local forest dwellers, including the indigenous Bayaka people, have often been denied control of (and access to) their ancestral territory.

 Community Forests have been integrated into the country’s 2008 Forest Code.
-In December 2015, the CAR transitional president signed a decree allowing for community management of forests.
-Local and indigenous communities are now legally able to claim collective ownership over the forest resources of their customary lands, which is a key factor in sustaining their livelihoods and designing their own self-reliant model of development.
+In December 2015, the transitional head of State signed a decree allowing for community management of forests, but further legal and political reforms are necessary before local and indigenous communities in the south-west are legally able to claim collective ownership over the forest resources of their customary lands.
+This is a key factor in sustaining their livelihoods and designing their own self-reliant model of development.

 With the support of our donors (see below), we are supporting local and indigenous communities to understand and navigate the country’s forestry laws, so that they are able to submit applications to be granted with community forests and property rights over the resources of their customary forests.